Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Obtain me latest source code for the platform and make ire necessary updates Test me updated code to ensure that the vulnerability has been irrigated, then deploy me patched version of the platform to the EC2 instances.
 - [ ] Update the security group mat is attached to the EC2 instances, removing access from the internet to the TCP port used by the SQL database Create an AWS WAF web ACL containing rules mat protect me application from this attack, men apply it to the EC2 instances Test to ensure me vulnerability has been mitigated. then restore the security group to me onginal setting.

-### A company is using AWS Organizations to manage multiple AWS accounts.
-The company has an application that allows users to assume the AppUser IAM role to download files from an Amazon S3 bucket that is encrypted with an AWS KMS CMK However when users try to access the files in the S3 bucket they get an access denied error.
-What should a Security Engineer do to troubleshoot this error?
-(Select THREE)

-- [x] Ensure the KMS policy allows the AppUser role to have permission to decrypt for the CMK.
-- [x] Ensure the S3 bucket policy allows the AppUser role to have permission to get objects for the S3 bucket.
-- [ ] Ensure the CMK was created before the S3 bucket.
-- [ ] Ensure the S3 block public access feature is enabled for the S3 bucket.
-- [ ] Ensure that automatic key rotation is disabled for the CMK.
-- [x] Ensure the SCPs within Organizations allow access to the S3 bucket.

 ### A security engineer has noticed that VPC Flow Logs are getting a lot REJECT traffic originating from a single Amazon EC2 instance in an Auto Scaling group.
 The security engineer is concerned that this EC2 instance may be compromised.
 What immediate action should the security engineer take?

-- [ ] Remove me instance from the Auto Seating group Close me security group mm ingress only from a single forensic P address to perform an analysis.
+- [x] Remove the instance from the Auto Seating group Close me security group mm ingress only from a single forensic P address to perform an analysis.
-- [x] Remove me instance from the Auto Seating group Change me network ACL rules to allow traffic only from a single forensic IP address to perform en analysis Add a rule to deny all other traffic.
+- [ ] Remove the instance from the Auto Seating group Change me network ACL rules to allow traffic only from a single forensic IP address to perform en analysis Add a rule to deny all other traffic.
 - [ ] Remove the instance from the Auto Scaling group Enable Amazon GuardDuty in that AWS account Install the Amazon Inspector agent cm the suspicious EC 2 instance to perform a scan.
 - [ ] Take a snapshot of the suspicious EC2 instance.
 Create a new EC2 instance from me snapshot in a closed security group with ingress only from a single forensic IP address to perform an analysis.